apache/parquet-format/Encodings.md

 For example, if the input was (1,2,3,4,5): the resulting encoding should behave as if the input was (1,2,3,4,5,0,0,0) and the two groups should be encoded back to back.

+### Delta Encoding
+Supported Types: INT32, INT64

+Delta encoding consists of blocks of delta encoded values.
+Each block contains the
+<num values in block> <first value> <min delta> <rle encoded deltas>

+The number of values in the block is encoded as a VLQ int.

+Having multiple blocks allows us to escape values and restart from a new base value.

+To encode each delta block, we will:

+1. Compute the deltas

+2. Compute the frame of reference(minimum of the deltas) for the deltas.
+This guarantees all deltas are positive.

+3. Encode the first value as PLAIN encoded, the frame of reference delta as PLAIN followed by the delta values as RLE encoded.

+Steps 2 and 3 are skipped if the number of values in the block is 1.

+#### Example 1
+1, 2, 3, 4, 5

+After step 1), we compute the deltas as:

+1, 1, 1, 1

+The minimum delta is 1 and after step 2, the deltas become

+0, 0, 0, 0

+The final encoded data is:

+5, 1, 1, < 4 0's > (The first '1' is the first value of the dataset).

+#### Example 2
+7, 5, 3, 1, 2, 3, 4, 5, the deltas would be

+-2, -2, -2, 1, 1, 1, 1

+The minimum is -2, so the relative deltas are:

+0, 0, 0, 3, 3, 3, 3

+The encoded data is

+8, 7, -2, < 3 0's >, < 4 3's >

+#### Example 3
+1, 1, 1, 1, 100, 1, 1, 1

+Would be encoded as three blocks of 4 values, 1 value and 3 values.

+The encoded data is

+4, 1, 0, 3 0's, 1, 100, 3, 1, 0, 2'0s